Water quality

 Years of research and experimental management have revealed what the waterways were like around a century ago with clear water and plenty of birds and aquatic plants.

-Since then increased numbers of people, boats and intensive agriculture have resulted in high levels of harmful nutrients and contaminants in the water.
+Since then increased numbers of people, boats and intensive agriculture in the Broads area has resulted in high levels of harmful nutrients and contaminants in the water.
+Furthermore, sewage outfalls are also affecting water quality, caused by the discharge of wastewater into the rivers.

 How you can help

-With the help of both visitors and the people who live and work in the Broads we can improve our rivers and lakes.
+With the help of both visitors and the people who live and work in the Broads we can improve water quality in our rivers and lakes.

 Our environmentally friendly boating page gives more details about how you can help reduce the impact of your boating enjoyment on the Broads, including advice on reducing the effects of anti-fouling paint.